 But in 1922, when GM lost some of its tax breaks, it closed the plant and announced plans to sell the property.
 The Chamber of Commerce hoped that the building would find a new life.

 And it did.
 In 1924 Montgomery Ward leased the building and moved from its East 7th Street location downtown.

 Montgomery Ward occupied the old Chevy plant until the new Ward building was completed on the other side of West 7th Street in 1928.

 The Other Model T (“T” for “Texan”)

 Back in 1917 brothers Will and James Vernor of Dallas formed the Texas Motor Car Association and began selling stock (photo from Mt.
 Pleasant Public Library).

-The Vernor brothers advertised and raised enough money to build a factory (1918) on the Cleburne Pike (now McCart Street), and the city of Fort Worth agreed to extend streetcar service for the 125 employees.
+The Vernor brothers advertised and raised enough money to build a factory (1918) on the Cleburne Pike (now McCart Avenue), and the city of Fort Worth agreed to extend streetcar service for the 125 employees.
 The factory built cars and trucks called “Texan” (“first in endurance, durability, and speed”), which were designed for Texas driving conditions with oversized tires (thirty-three inches) and oversized engines (a beastly thirty-five horsepower).
 The cars had a wooden dashboard, a rumble seat, and a sticker price of $1,000.
 At its peak the Texan factory turned out twenty cars and trucks a day.